Expend4bles: Post-production

 The film title had been retitled Expend4bles by June 2023, a name that was widely ridiculed by commentators.
-(Note: Attributed to multiple sources:) When asked why they chose this title, producer Les Weldon stated that it had always been the filmmakers' desire while retaining The Expendabless brand identity.
+(Note: Attributed to multiple sources:) When asked why they chose this title, producer Les Weldon stated it had always been the filmmakers' desire while retaining The Expendabless brand identity.

 Music

-On April 26, 2023, Guillaume Roussel announced that he would be composing the film's score, replacing Brian Tyler from the previous three installments.
+On April 26, 2023, Guillaume Roussel announced he would be composing the film's score, replacing Brian Tyler from the previous three installments.